About EHN.org and DailyClimate.org

 Bienkowski joined EHN in 2012 and had an immediate impact, anchoring a reporting team that won an Oakes Award honorable mention for EHN.org's 2012 series, Pollution, Poverty, People of Color.
 He also won 2013 and 2014 awards for Outstanding Beat Reporting from the Society of Environmental Journalists, and has received awards from the Association of Health Care Journalists and The Aronson Social Justice Journalism Awards.

-Pyle Brunton has been with the organization since 2004.
-As research manager she helps define the type of news and sources offered on the EHN website.
+Pyle has been with the organization since 2004.
+As research director she defines the type and sources of news offered on the EHN and Daily Climate websites.
 As editor she has a knack for keeping our facts straight, our assumptions in check and our syntax crisp.

 She holds a Masters in environmental management from the Yale School of Forestry and Environmental Studies and a B.A. from Wesleyan University.
 She lives with her family in the Washington, D.C. area.